BERNIE'S AND ESIDORE'S:

 WHY "BERNIE'S" AND "ESIDORE'S"?

-Esidores daughter was the grandmother of Chef Jay Harris, the innovator behind Esidore’s @Night.
-After many years owning and operating two successful restaurants in Colorado, Chef J has returned to Maine to collaborate with his cousin Adam to bring you the unique culinary experience you are here to savor.
-Whether you are here to eat at Bernie’s during the day or Esidore’s at night, you will encounter cuisine that is truly American in nature, rooted in family, with a true melting pot of flavors and world wide influences.
+Esidore's daughter was the grandmother of Chef J Harris, the innovator behind Esidore’s @Night.
+After many years owning and operating two successful restaurants in Colorado, Chef J returned to Maine to collaborate with his cousin Adam to bring you the unique culinary experience you are here to savor.
+Whether you are here to eat at Bernie’s during the day or Esidore’s at night, you will encounter cuisine that is sincerely American in nature, rooted in family, with a true melting pot of flavors and world wide influences.
 Enjoy!

 The above photo is of Esidore on the left and his son Bernie on the right.